researcher111/LearningHyperspectral/README.md

 # LearningHyperspectral
 This code implements self-learning classifier using an Autoencoder and a Softmax classifier and attempts to classify crops using hyperspectral data.
-However our current result do not outperform the state of the art.
+However, our current solution does not outperform the state of the art.

 ![alt tag](https://github.com/researcher111/LearningHyperspectral/blob/master/starter-Pines/groundTruth.png?raw=true)